 7. Lack of sleep increases your Ghrelin and decreases your leptinthere are two hormone that control your appetite and weight: Leptin and Ghreline-leptin is the hormone that tell your brain that you are full, satiated and you've had enough.
 It is an appetite suppressor.
 Ghrelin is the hormone does the appetite that increases hunger and plays a role in body weight.
 People that are sleeping 5-6 will on average eat 200 extra calories each day.
 More of the wrong things there you make bad decisions.

-8. Alcohol and marijuana are chemical that are used to sleep but also good at blocking your REM sleep.
+8. Alcohol and marijuana are chemicals that are used to sleep but are also good at blocking your REM sleep.

 9. There is no bank account when you sleep.
 You can't really catch up on sleep.
 Only thing that is efficient is consistency every day.
 Go to sleep at the same time everyday even weekends and wake up the same time as well.